jaredpdesigns/jaredpendergraft.com/src/hire/me.md

 # Résumé

 I’m a multi-disciplinary designer focusing on the intersection of *design and development*.
-I enjoy building out designs to fully-functional front-end code—bridging the gap between design and development seamlessly.
+I enjoy building out designs to fully functional front-end code—bridging the gap between design and development seamlessly.

-I’m looking for a creative position that offers challenges, collaboration and mentorship, with an ability to work on projects that impact the world positively.
+I’m looking for a creative position that offers challenges, collaboration, and an ability to work on projects that impact the world positively.

 ***